platformsh/platformsh-docs/contributing/content-style.md

 To get started quickly, use the default settings | We recommend that you use the default settings to get started quickly Once you add the file to your repository         | Once we've added the file to our repository

+Part of this directness is also avoiding using `please`.
+Only use `please` if you're asking for something that benefits Platform.sh or inconveniences the reader.

+So it's OK in phrases like `If you get an error, please open a support ticket.`

 ## Use inclusive language

 In keeping with the Platform.sh value of being diverse,